danilobellini/audiolazy/README.rst

-Prioritizing code expressiveness, clarity and simplicity, without precluding the lazy evaluation, and aiming to be used together with Numpy, Scipy and Matplotlib as well as default Python structures like lists and generators, AudioLazy is a starting project written in pure Python proposing digital audio signal processing (DSP), featuring a simple synthesizer, analysis tools, filters, biological auditory periphery modeling, among other functionalities.
+Prioritizing code expressiveness, clarity and simplicity, without precluding the lazy evaluation, and aiming to be used together with Numpy, Scipy and Matplotlib as well as default Python structures like lists and generators, AudioLazy is a package written in pure Python proposing digital audio signal processing (DSP), featuring a simple synthesizer, analysis tools, filters, biological auditory periphery modeling, among other functionalities.